ExCyTIn-Bench: Evaluating LLM agents on Cyber Threat Investigation: Experiments

-\textbf{Results.} For a \emph{single} trial ($k=1$), Expel attains the best reward among all models, while also finishing in the fewest turns (9).
+\paragraph{Results.} For a \emph{single} trial ($k=1$), Expel attains the best reward among all models, while also finishing in the fewest turns (9).
 Its performance comes at a higher price: Expel costs 1.6x more than Strategy on \texttt{GPT-4o} because the learned knowledge block and retrieved examples inflate the prompt. \texttt{o3-mini} can hardly benefit from methods like ReAct and Expel, with even a slight drop in accuracy when switching to ReAct, but \texttt{GPT-4o} and \texttt{GPT-4o-mini} have significant gains when switching from base to ReAct and Expel (+ around 0.1).
 For \emph{$k=3$}, we only test and compare Strategy and React prompting due to cost constraints.
 ReAct+Reflect achieves the best among the models, and we can see that Reflect can almost always help with the performance with different models and prompting strategies.
 We note that no improvement is made switching from ReAct+BoN to ReAct+Reflect, tested with \texttt{GPT-4o}, which may indicate that this setting has reached an upper bound.
-We also did a pass-10 experiment to investigate the scaling bounds in Appendix~\ref{sec:scale}.